-The Electrical Engineering department offers a program leading to a Bachelor of Science in Electrical Engineering with Honors.
+The Electrical Engineering (EE) department offers a program leading to a Bachelor of Science in Electrical Engineering with Honors.
 This program offers a unique opportunity for qualified undergraduate majors to conduct independent study and research at an advanced level with a faculty mentor, graduate students, and fellow undergraduates.

 - Submit an application, including the thesis proposal, by autumn quarter of senior year signed by the thesis advisor and second reader (one must be a member of the Electrical Engineering faculty).